walidboughdiri/mf-maestro/README.md

   To let the mediator connect your url's json5 to a micro-frontend on the page, you need to add a ```groupRef``` prop to your react MicroAppComponent component ([demo](https://github.com/calions-app/mf-maestro/blob/master/test/src/pages/Home.js)), and use this groupRef as the key of your json5 value in your query string (```home1``` here): ```...myUrl?home1={my json5 object}```

-### The events system in MfMaestro
+### The events system in MfMaestro<a name="section-events-system">&nbps;</a>

 How do you synchronize micro-frontends on a page, so they can react to what is happening into the application, while you want to be able to put the same micro-frontend on different pages with different micro-frontends each time ?
 Use the mediator, Luke!

 Your micro-frontends react to events.
 It's their "api".
 When you document a micro-frontend, you give the manifest file, but also the list of events it emits or can react to.
 But!
 Since you don't know on which page and with which other micro-frontends it will be aggregated, how can you react to events emitted by others micro-frontends ?
 Well, in MfMaestro we have [our events list of functions](https://github.com/calions-app/mf-maestro/blob/master/src/effects/useEvents.js) passed to the ```start``` function of your micro-frontend in the [```options.events```](#options-events) parameter :

 - **emit(event, ...args)**